Achilles Tendonitis – Non insertional

 Watch Video: Achilles Tendonitis

-There are four common causes for pain in the region near the back part of the heel:
+There are three common causes for pain in the region near the back part of the heel:

 - Insertional Achilles tendonitis: In this type, the pathology is located at the insertion of the Achilles tendon to the heel bone.

-- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, while this condition usually occurs as an acute injury in some patients it may not be clinically obvious and may be confused with tendonitis
+- Achilles tendon rupture: Rupture of the Achilles tendon, usually 2-6cm from the insertion to the heel bone, while this condition usually occurs as an acute injury in some patients it may not be clinically obvious and can occasionally be confused with tendonitis

 Achilles tendonitis is a chronic condition characterized by pain and often swelling in the Achilles tendon.
 Symptoms are occasionally due to swelling and inflammation of the tissue (paratenon) that surrounds the Achilles tendon – this is more accurately called tenosynovitis (Inflammation of the lining surrounding the Achilles tendon).
 Non-insertional tendinosis of the tendon often presents as an oblong lump in the tendon itself due to internal damage and microscopic tearing of the collagen fibers in the middle of the tendon.
-The location of the symptoms in non-insertional tendonitis is about 2-6 cm above the insertion of the Achilles tendon on to the heel bone (Figure 1).
+The location of the symptoms in non-insertional tendonitis is usually between 2-6 cm above the insertion of the Achilles tendon on to the heel bone (Figure 1).
 For Insertional Achilles Tendonitis, pain and swelling is located where the Achilles tendon inserts to the heel bone (Figure 1).